 Jonathan obtained an M.S. degree in structural biochemistry and started his phytochemistry journey under the mentorship of Dr. Vincent Dumontet at the Institut de Chimie des Substances Naturelles, Gif-sur-Yvette, France.
 He then obtained a PhD in Science, Technology and Health from the University of Bordeaux, France under the mentorship of Dr. Pierre Waffo-Téguo, specializing in methodology at the chemistry-biology interface and practicing liquid-liquid chromatography, NMR spectroscopy, and hyphenated techniques.
-In 2013, he joined the University of Illinois at Chicago, where he is currently a Postdoctoral Research Associate, developing new methods and IT-based tools for natural products research in interdisciplinary programs, mainly through NMR and chromatographic approaches.
+In 2013, he joined the University of Illinois at Chicago, where he is currently a Visiting Research Assistant Professor, developing new methods and IT-based tools for natural products research in interdisciplinary programs, mainly through NMR and chromatographic approaches.
 Recently, he has been involved in the re-design of the NAPRALERT database.

 Shao-Nong completed a B.S. degree in Organic Chemistry from Lanzhou University, China, and an assistantship in the Lanzhou Institute of Chemical Physics (CAS), and then pursued his interests in Natural Products Chemistry, obtaining a Ph.D. under the joint mentorship of Drs.
 Yao-Zu Chen, Lanzhou University, and Han-Dong Sun, Kunming Institute of Botany (KIB, CAS).
 After a two-year post-Ph.D. training with Dr. Guo-Wei Qin at Shanghai Institute of Materia Medica (SIMM), he joined Dr. Sydney Hecht’s group at the University of Virginia.
 He moved to UIC in 2000, where he currently is an Assistant Research Professor, working on botanical standardization and integrity in the UIC/NIH Botanical Center, as well as on method development for the analysis of bioactive natural products in interdisciplinary programs.